octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Maps

-Maps are a data structure that associate a value to a key.
-All values have the same type and all keys of the same type.
+Maps are a data structure which associates a value to a key, thus creating a key-value binding.
+All keys have the same type and all values have the same type.
-The former are called key and, the latter values.
-Together they make up a binding.

-An additional requirement is that the type of the keys must be comparable, in the Michelson sense.
+An additional requirement is that the type of the keys must be comparable.

 #### Defining a Map